Bradley Carl, Ph.D., co-Director

 Steven Kimball, Ph.D., co-Director

 Steven Kimball is co-Director of the WEC within the Wisconsin Center for Education Research (WCER) at the University of Wisconsin-Madison.
 Steve helped initiate, plan, and launch the WEC project.
 Steve is also a senior researcher with the Consortium for Policy Research in Education.
 He is Principal Investigator for the WCER team that is supporting the Wisconsin Department of Public Instruction in the development and implementation of the state Educator Effectiveness System.
-He is also a content expert for the technical assistance team serving the Federal Department of Education’s Teacher Incentive Fund.
+For 10 years, Steve served as a content expert for the technical assistance team serving the Federal Department of Education’s Teacher Incentive Fund.
 Steve has published numerous articles, book chapters, and policy briefs on teacher and principal evaluation, compensation, and other human resource management issues.
 Steve was the co-Principal Investigator of a 2005-2007 study funded by the Institute for Educational Sciences on performance evaluation of principals.
 Additionally, he served as Principal Investigator for a multi-year evaluation of the Chicago Community Trust Education Program.
 Before completing his graduate studies, Steve held legislative analyst positions in the U.S. House of Representatives, the U.S. Senate and the Texas State Office in Washington, D.C.
 Steve completed his Ph.D. from the U.W.-Madison Department of Educational Leadership and Policy Analysis in 2001.

 Jessica Arrigoni is an associate researcher for WCER.
 She is part of the Consortium for Policy Research in Education team providing technical support to the Wisconsin Department of Public Instruction on the Educator Effectiveness System.
 Previously at WCER, Jessica was a technical assistant lead for the U.S. Department of Education’s Teacher Incentive Fund grant program.
 She also worked on the SCALE Building a Partnership Book Project, analyzing interview data and conducting literature reviews, and the Chicago Community Trust (CCT) Education Program evaluation.
 The CCT Education Program evaluation included an analysis of grantee reports and evaluations, literature reviews, interviews of grantees, logic model development and drafting of reports.
 Jessica also worked on the ARRA Evaluating Leadership Development and Career Path Programs and the synthesis of the 2008 National Science Foundation Math Science Partnership Learning Network Conference.